 Renting Or Buying Council Land

 The majority of land owned by the council is open space.
 Use our Council Land Enquiry form to apply to purchase or request access over land that we own.
+Please note that there will be fees incurred with making this application, please see the fees section below for more detail.

 Once you have completed the council land enquiry form, you can upload documents on our website.
 Once the enquiry form has been submitted a reference number (1234567) will be created.
 This will allow you to track the progress of your enquiry online.
 If you are asked to submit further supporting documents this can be done by logging back into your application using your reference number where you can upload the information.